How do we monitor our storm overflows?

 We’re constantly working to improve our data and make sure it’s accurate, but sometimes this might not be the case.
 Our monitors are sensitive, and they can sometimes provide readings that aren’t correct.
 We’re working on it and doing everything we can to improve the data we have available.
 This means that this data may change prior to our annual submission due to ongoing implementation of our validation and assurance processes.

-Individual stop start events August 2024
+Individual stop start events 2025 year to date

 .xlsx download

-Individual stop start events September 2024
+Individual stop start events 2024

 .xlsx download